Pregnancy Spotlight: Cholestasis of Pregnancy

 - Jaundice (yellow coloring of eyes and skin)

-The itchiness and other symptoms should cease a few days after the birth of the baby (1).
+The itchiness and other symptoms should cease a few days after the baby’s birth.

 How will I know if I have Cholestasis?

-You should contact your doctor if you feel severely itchy, especially since that can be the only symptom experienced by women with Cholestasis of Pregnancy.
+You should contact your doctor if you feel severely itchy, especially since sometimes that can be the only symptom a patient experiences.
 In order to diagnose Cholestasis, doctors may do a complete medical history and physical examination.
-They should also conduct blood tests to evaluate liver function and concentrations of bile acids and bilirubin (1).
-It is important for doctors to differentiate between cholestasis and conditions that may present similar symptoms, such as preeclampsia, HELLP syndrome, and skin conditions that cause itchiness which is unrelated to cholestasis (2).
+They should also conduct blood tests to evaluate liver function and concentrations of bile acids and bilirubin.
+It is important for doctors to differentiate between cholestasis and conditions that may present similar symptoms, such as preeclampsia, HELLP syndrome, and skin conditions that cause itchiness which is unrelated to cholestasis.

-Treatment for Cholestasis of Pregnancy has two main goals: relieving maternal symptoms, and reducing the possibility of harm to the baby (2).
+Treatment for Cholestasis of Pregnancy has two main goals: relieving maternal symptoms, and reducing the possibility of harm to the baby.
 Doctors may recommend topical anti-itch creams or corticosteroids, but it is important that they select options which will not negatively affect the fetus.

 Your doctor will likely recommend you take a prescription medication called ursodeoxycholic acid (UDCA), also known as ursodiol.
 This medication can help reduce the levels of bile in your bloodstream, resolve itching symptoms, and may improve outcomes for the baby.
-Other treatments include the following (this is not a complete list):
+Other treatments may include:

 - Cold baths